UPDATED FEBRUARY 3RD, 2021

 My Monthly Themes act in the same manner as my Daily Themes.
-In March 2020 I’m using what I call a “hybrid” Monthly Theme.
-That’s because the theme will apply to both my personal and professional life.
+Some months I’ll have what I call a “hybrid” Monthly Theme, named as such because the theme will apply to both my personal and professional life.

 After using Chris Brogan’s “3 Words” approach to the new year for the past several years, I’m shifting to something I’ve developed for TimeCrafting: the Annual Axiom.

 Essentially, it’s a phrase or mantra that represents my aim in all facets of my life for the next twelve months.
 I liken to what sports teams use in their locker rooms every season to help them strive to be the best they can be, game in and game out.

 My Annual Axiom for the next twelve months is an initialism for the following phrase: Whatever it takes, no matter what.
 (I’ve shortened it to WIT NMW.)
 The concept behind it is that whatever I commit to doing, I’ll approach it with a “whatever it takes, no matter what” mentality.

 I have episodes booked through to October 2021 for The Productivityist Podcast and I will not be conducting interviews for the show until September 2021.
 So if you’re looking to be on the show please reach out in late August when we open up guest submissions again.

 I am not currently reviewing any products (apps, books, etc.) other than those I’ve already committed to reviewing.

 I am always willing to look at in-person and virtual speaking engagements – both keynote talks and workshops.
 Check out my speaking page to learn more.